Associate Professor of Philosophy

 - BS in Computer Science and Engineering, Concentration: Artificial Intelligence, University of California Davis

-Dr. Bowler's research areas include contemporary European philosophy, ancient Greek philosophy, philosophy of mind, and research ethics.
+Dr. Bowler's research areas include 19th and 20th century Continental philosophy, ancient Greek philosophy, and research ethics.

 - Hermeneutical Heidegger, co-edited with Ingo Farin (Northwestern University Press, 2016) Read More

 - "Heidegger and the Hermeneutical Understanding of Human Being," in Hermeneutical Heidegger, ed.
 Michael Bowler and Ingo Farin (Northwestern University Press, 2016)

 - "Heidegger, Aristotle and Philosophical Leisure," Proceedings of the American Catholic Philosophical Association, vol. 88 (2014)

 - "An Existential Conception of Culture," Studia Philosophiae Christianae, vol. 49, issue 4 (2013)